Resources for Teachers

 Teachers who book a Winterthur school program receive detailed information about the program content and curriculum in their confirmation packet.
 A brief powerpoint presentation about the history of Winterthur is available here.
 Download a PDF version of the presentation, which also serves as the script, here.

 In addition to on-site and off-site programs for teachers and schools, Winterthur also provides teachers with a quarterly e-newsletter titled Classroom Connections, which provides information on the programs we are currently offering and activities that can be integrated into classroom curriculum.
-Our latest in-classroom activity is related to our Ritual and Revolution program.
-Click on the following links for activity-related worksheets: question and answer activity sheet (for teachers), questions-only sheet (for students), and image-only sheet (for teachers and students).
+Our latest in-classroom activity is related to ultraviolet light.
+Click on the following link for the activity sheet.
 To sign up for the quarterly e-newsletter, please visit our sign-up page.

 Pre-registration is required for all workshops.
 Please call the Winterthur Information and Tours office at 302.888.4600 or 800.448.3883 to register.
 The cost is $15 per person for each workshop, unless otherwise noted.
 Winterthur Members are admitted free.
 Delaware teachers wishing to receive credit should also register through the Delaware Teacher Center by calling 800.282.8770.
 Attendance is limited.